 Bachelor of Science Degree

 The program exposes students to a more rigorous study of Criminal Justice topics like Case Studies in Criminal Forensics, Domestic & Family Law Issues, Integration of Criminal Law & Criminal Procedure, and Contemporary Issues in Corrections.
 Students are also provided with the opportunity to choose classes that focus on Digital Forensics or more traditional Criminal Justice topics in designated terms.

-Bachelor of Science Degree in Criminal Justice students will utilize the skills and knowledge acquired in each quarter to participate in a challenging multi-session Criminal Justice Senior Capstone in their final quarter.
+Bachelor of Science Degree in Criminal Justice students will utilize the skills and knowledge acquired in each term to participate in a challenging multi-session Criminal Justice Senior Capstone in their final term.
 The Criminal Justice Senior Capstone Project is a real-time investigative assignment beginning with a mock crime event and involves gathering information from victims and/or witnesses, processing the crime scene, and culminates with drafting a comprehensive report and evidence portfolio that will be presented to a panel of law enforcement professionals.

-In the final quarter, students may have the option to participate in a Criminal Justice Senior Internship where they will work with criminal justice professionals in the community.
+In the final term, students may have the option to participate in a Criminal Justice Senior Internship where they will work with criminal justice professionals in the community.
 During this Senior Internship, students will have opportunities to apply classroom training to real life situations in various police departments, courts, correctional facilities, and investigative agencies and gain first-hand knowledge of the criminal justice system.

 Graduates of this program will be qualified to seek entry-level employment in a number of challenging Criminal Justice professions, such as police officer, state trooper, correctional officer, court officer, criminal justice counselor, federal law enforcement officer, private security officer, crime scene investigator, corporate loss prevention, and insurance claims investigator.
 (Please note: a criminal record may affect a graduate’s ability to qualify for some law enforcement positions.)